 Full list of Hall Effect keyboards

 Every keyboard on this list has magnetic hall effect switches with rapid trigger, dynamic keystrokes and adjustable actuation point.
+Also pretty much every HE keyboard is hotswappable.

 How are they different?
 Layout, build quality, software quality, switches from different brands, keycaps and price.
 Most of them are wired only for the lowest latency possible, but some also have wireless option (latency is slightly higher then).